Rob Thomas, CFA, CFP®, CFS

 Experience and Education

-In 2021, Rob was named to Forbes’ Best-In-State Wealth Advisors list, ranking #5 in Western Pennsylvania.
-He was also ranked #1 in 2021 and #3 in 2020 in Pennsylvania on Barron’s Top 1200 Advisors by State list.
+Rob was named to Forbes’ Best-In-State Wealth Advisors list, ranking #1 in West Pennsylvania in 2022 and #5 in West Pennsylvania in 2021.
+He was also ranked #2 in 2022, #1 in 2021 and #3 in 2020 in Pennsylvania on Barron’s Top 1200 Advisors by State list.
 Rob is a frequent lecturer on topics such as Modern Portfolio Theory, portfolio management strategies and fee-based asset management.
 In addition, he has been published in various financial periodicals, including Financial Planning and the Journal of Accountancy.

-He is Chairman of the Board of St. Joseph’s Catholic Academy.
-Rob is also involved with State College Food Bank and Knights of Columbus.
+Rob is Chairman of the Board of St. Joseph’s Catholic Academy.
+He is also involved with State College Food Bank and Knights of Columbus.
 In his free time, he enjoys cheering on Penn State and the Pittsburgh Steelers, traveling, golfing and fishing.

 The Forbes Best-In-State Wealth Advisors ranking by SHOOK Research is based on an algorithm of qualitative criteria, gained through due diligence interviews, and quantitative data.
 Those advisors that are considered have a minimum of seven years’ experience, and the algorithm weights factors like revenue trends, assets under management, compliance records, industry experience and those that encompass best practices in their approach to working with clients.
 Portfolio performance is not a criteria due to varying client objectives and lack of audited data.
 Neither Forbes nor SHOOK receive a fee in exchange for rankings.